Explore the changing nature of warfare with your students on a trip to Waterloo, Ypres and Dunkirk.

-Our history of warfare school trips are carefully designed to help students understand how warfare had changed and developed from the time of the Napoleonic Wars up to the end of WW2.
+We provide trips carefully designed to help students understand how warfare changed and developed from the time of the Napoleonic Wars up to the end of WW2.

 By visiting key destinations and having the opportunity to see for themselves the various equipment and technology used, as well as learn about the lives of the soldiers from contemporary accounts, students will develop their comprehension of the contexts in which these changes occurred.

-These school history trips take in two or more locations specific to each period, such as Normandy and the Somme, and Waterloo, Ypres and Dunkirk, allowing students to draw direct comparisons between them.
+These trips take in two or more locations specific to each period, such as Normandy and the Somme, and Waterloo, Ypres and Dunkirk, allowing students to draw direct comparisons between them.

-If you choose to visit France on your history of warfare school trip, you’ll have the opportunity to explore Normandy and the Somme.
+If you choose to visit France, you’ll have the opportunity to explore Normandy and the Somme.
 Here, your students will discover the development in technology and tactics between WW1 and WW2.

 In the Somme, you’ll learn about trench warfare and the introduction of tanks.
 Your students will see how quickly technology developed during that war alone.
 And your students will experience the conditions that soldiers lived in while fighting in the trenches.
 They’ll develop their understanding of why trench warfare was so destructive and will see the huge scale of human life lost with visits to WW1 cemeteries.

-They’ll then be able to compare what they’ve learned about WW1 with what they experience in Normandy as they learn about WW2.
-They’ll discover how technology advanced even further during WW2, as they explore the Mulberry Harbours used during the Normandy landings and the infamous Atlantic Wall built by the Germans along the French coast.
+They’ll then be able to compare directly with what they learn about WW2 in Normandy.
+They’ll discover how technology advanced even further, as they explore the Mulberry Harbours used during the Normandy landings and the infamous Atlantic Wall built by the Germans along the French coast.

 If you’d like your students to take in a broader time period, you may like to consider a history of warfare school trip to France and Belgium, taking in Waterloo, Ypres and Dunkirk.